Fantastic Four: Origins

 Kirby recalled events somewhat differently.
 In a 1970 Fanzine interview he confirmed Lee's involvement in the creation of the Fantastic Four but took credit for the main characters and ideas, stating "It was my idea.
 It was my idea to do it the way it was; my idea to develop it the way it was.
 I'm not saying Stan had nothing to do with it.
 Of course he did.
 We talked things out."
 Years later, when specifically challenged with Lee's version of events in a 1990 interview, Kirby responded: "I would say that's an outright lie", although the interviewer, Gary Groth, notes that this statement needs to be viewed with caution.
 Kirby claims he came up with the idea for the Fantastic Four in Marvel's offices, and that Lee merely added the dialogue after the story was pencilled.
 Kirby also sought to establish, more credibly and on numerous occasions, that the visual elements of the strip were his conceptions.
-He regularly pointed to a team he created for rival publisher DC Comics in the 1950s, the Challengers of the Unknown. "[I]f you notice the uniforms, they're the same...
-I always give them a skintight uniform with a belt... the Challengers and the FF have a minimum of decoration.
+He regularly pointed to a team he created for rival publisher DC Comics in the 1950s, the Challengers of the Unknown. "[I]f you notice the uniforms, they're the same ...
+I always give them a skintight uniform with a belt ... the Challengers and the FF have a minimum of decoration.
 And of course, the Thing's skin is a kind of decoration, breaking up the monotony of the blue uniform."
 It is important to note, however, that the Fantastic Four wore civilian garb instead of uniforms, which were only introduced (along with the Baxter Building Headquarters) in the third issue of the series following readership feedback.
 The original submitted design was also modified to include the iconic chest insignia of a "4" within a circle that was designed by Lee.

 Given the conflicting statements, outside commentators have found it hard to ascertain who created the Fantastic Four.
 A typed synopsis by Lee for the introductory segment of the first Fantastic Four issue exists and outlines the characters and their origins, with various minor differences to the published version.
 However Earl Wells, writing in The Comics Journal, points out that its existence does not assert its place in the creation: "[W]e have no way of knowing of whether Lee wrote the synopsis after a discussion with Kirby in which Kirby supplied most of the ideas".

-It is also notable that the Fantastic Four's first adventure in 1961 depicts a team of four adventurers (three men and a woman) led by a Professor travelling to the Earth’s centre and encountering giant monsters while contending with a human protagonist who is also from the surface world.
+It is also notable that the Fantastic Four's first adventure in 1961 depicts a team of four adventurers (three men and a woman) led by a professor travelling to the Earth's center and encountering giant monsters while contending with a human antagonist who is also from the surface world.
 Although neither Lee nor Kirby ever mentioned the 1959 film Journey to the Center of the Earth as a direct inspiration, publisher Martin Goodman was well known for following popular entertainment trends to attract sales in his comics line.